hosein-ghadiri/doctrine2-spatial/README.md

 Alexandre Tranchant forked it from [creof/doctrine2-spatial](https://github.com/creof/doctrine2-spatial) because project seems to be non-active since 2017.

 The master release can be used, but be careful of backward incompatibility.

-## Developments in progress
-This fork will upgrade this package to the last doctrine version and the [PHP supported versions](https://www.php.net/supported-versions.php).
-I would like to release the 2.0.0 version at the end of March.

 Compatibility
 -------------